plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Pagel, M. 1997.
 Inferring evolutionary processes from phylogenies.
 Zoologica Scripta 26:331–348. (introduced kappa scaling factor used in comparative analyses)

-Pagel, M. 1999.
+:hibiscus: Pagel, M. 1999.
 Inferring the historical patterns of biological evolution.
 Nature 401:877–884. (introduced the delta and lambda scaling factors used in comparative analyses)

 Pagel, M., and A. Meade.
 2004.
 A phylogenetic mixture model for detecting pattern-heterogeneity in gene sequence or character-state data.
 Systematic Biology 53:571-581. (mixture of Q-matrices model)